Last updated: 12/01/2012

 Important: This is my opinion only, take it for what it is worth.
 Do not shop price on a router and aircard.
 Shop service.
 Especially if you are not a networking expert.
 If and when something goes wrong you need someone to call.

-AirCard ruler.jpg (178471 bytes)The CRT350 is very small, as you can see from the pictures (click to enlarge).
-Some of the cons of this router are: no external wifi antenna so you can not improve the wifi coverage area with an antenna, it requires a USB aircard (no Expresscard support) and it only supports one LAN connection (for connecting via Ethernet to a desktop, for example).
-I bought this technology in (around) 2008.
+AirCard ruler.jpg (178471 bytes)The CRT350 we started out with is very small, as you can see from the pictures (click to enlarge).
+Some of the cons of this router were: no external wifi antenna so you can not improve the wifi coverage area with an antenna, it requires a USB aircard and it only supports one LAN connection (for connecting via Ethernet to a desktop, for example).
+I bought this technology in 2008.
 Today you have far better choices.
 But you still need to consider the same factors.

+Data plans have changed a lot over those years as well.
 It used to be that if you exceeded the 5GB of data that Verizon includes with its non-shared data plan you could be cut off.
 Now, you simply get charged $10 for each additional GB of data.
 Or, if you are on a shared data plan, you get charged $15/gigabyte of data for overages.
 But what does 5GB mean to the "normal" user?
 Five gigabytes a month is 166 MB a day - every day.
 You would be unlikely to exceed this limit unless you were downloading/uploading very large files routinely, downloading movies, or streaming a lot of video or audio.
 Software updates can be large so you might consider turning off the automatic download feature and manage software downloads when you are on a wifi system, or when you know the size.
-The EVDOInfo website (part of the 3GStore) has a good table of what different types of online activity cost in data sizes.
-It should give you a good feeling about the 5 GB limit.
-If you are just surfing the web, doing email, updating websites and blogs, and occasionally viewing YouTube videos, then you should never exceed the 5 GB limit.
+If you are just surfing the web, doing email, updating websites and blogs, and occasionally viewing YouTube videos, then 5 GB may be enough for you.
 If, however, you run a business online that requires large file uploads, lots of photos, or constant video streaming, then you need to investigate a little closer.
 I suggest that if you have not had an aircard in the past, and decide to get one, that you monitor your usage on the Verizon website on a daily basis.
 This will give you a very good idea of what you are using, and you can adjust your data plan as needed.
 You can adjust your plan online as often as you like - with no service charges - to ensure you do not exceed your plan limits.

-Verizon, Sprint and AT&T all offer the MiFi for Internet access.
-The MiFi is a small device that combines a wireless router and cellular modem (aircard) into one device.
+Verizon, Sprint, AT&T and other providers all offer the Jetpack for Internet access.
+The Jetpack is a small device that combines a wireless router and cellular modem (aircard) into one device.
 It is battery-driven, or can be plugged into AC or DC for static location use.
 The battery lasts about 3-4 hours, or more, depending on use.
 The device is small enough to slip into a shirt pocket for “walk-around” hotspot capability – or just throw it on the dash of your car.
-It allows any WiFi-capable device (like an iPod Touch, iPad, Android tablet, or Droid phone for example) to connect to the Internet without any cables or other modifications.
-In that sense it takes the place of the popular Cradlepoint cellular routers combined with an aircard.
+It allows any WiFi-capable device (like an iPad, Android tablet, or Android phone for example) to connect to the Internet without any cables or other modifications.
 All in your pocket.
-On Verizon the data plan pricing is slightly cheaper than an aircard on the individual service, and on the shared data plan it is the same price as an aircard.
-However, the equipment cost is less than an aircard and separate router.
-All the providers now have a 3G/4G device available.
-On Verizon it is the Jetpack 4620L, shown to the immediate left.
+All the providers now have a 4G device available.
+The Netgear 791S is shown below.

 For the travelling RVer this device at first blush seems like a great alternative to an aircard/cellular router combination.
-But for most RVers I do not think it is the right choice.
-But if my issues with it are not applicable to you it may work very well.
+But there are tradeoff in using this combination router/aircard.
 Only YOU can balance the pros/cons and determine what works the best in your circumstances.

 • WiFi range is limited.
-About 30’ in most cases.
-If this is enough then fine, however, the Cradlepoint routers have enough range for you to use them while driving down the road in your RV, or outside around your site.
-While the MiFi can be moved around to accommodate those needs, it is easier to set something up and leave it in place.
+About 30’-50' in most cases.
+If this is enough then fine, however, the many of the cellular routers have enough range for you to use them while driving down the road in your RV, or outside around your site.
+While the Jetpack can be moved around to accommodate those needs, it is easier to set something up and leave it in place.

 • Only ten simultaneous connections are available.
 That may be an issue for some people, what with iPod Touches, iPhones, iPads, wireless printers, wifi enabled cameras, storage (NAS backup), and other devices wanting to share the local network.